murtazhaider90/spacecraft-gnc-simulator/README.md

 ## Engineering choices and limitations

-The objective is a transparent simulator whose behaviour can be explained in an interview.
 The navigation filter is deliberately a quaternion complementary filter rather than an EKF.
 There is no orbital gravity model, aerodynamic force, flexible-body dynamics, wheel desaturation, thruster allocation or hardware-in-the-loop interface.
 Sensor uncertainty values in the Monte Carlo campaign are illustrative test conditions, not claimed hardware specifications.

 Those limitations are intentional and make the next engineering steps clear: multiplicative EKF, slew/trajectory guidance, orbital environment modelling, reaction-wheel desaturation and software-in-the-loop interfaces.